Starting place Maerlant!

 Starting point 50KM Saturday

-Unseen: exclusively for our walkers, we put in an early train on Saturday morning from Blankenberge to Bruges station.
+We arrange buses exclusively for our walkers on Saturday mornings from Blankenberge to Knokke station.

-The starting point for the 50KM is in Bruges, at the back of the railway station (Sint-Michiels side). (map)
+The starting point for the 50KM is in Knokke, at the train station (map).

 By public transport